mastercomfig/mastercomfig/docs/next_steps/quick_fixes.md

 ## I switched from Very Low to another preset but some settings persist

 Run `very_low_reset` on the console.
-It will reset the remaining settings that were left saved in your game and reset them to their default values.
+It will reset the remaining settings that were left saved in your game.
 Please note that this will change some personal preferences.